 At the end of each reporting period financial assets measured at amortised cost are assessed for objective evidence of impairment.
 If an asset is impaired the impairment loss is the difference between the carrying amount and the present value of the estimated cash flows discounted at the asset's original effective interest rate.
-The impairment loss is recognised in profit or loss.
+The impairment loss is recognised in the Profit and Loss Account.
 If there is a decrease in the impairment loss arising from an event occurring after the impairment was recognised, the impairment is reversed.
 The reversal is such that the current carrying amount does not exceed what the carrying amount would have been had the impairment not previously been recognised.
-The impairment reversal is recognised in profit or loss.
+The impairment reversal is recognised in the Profit and Loss Account.